 A single Black teacher in elementary school can reduce the dropout probability for Black boys from low-income families by nearly 40%.
 The school board determines whether the district prioritizes recruiting and retaining Black teachers.
 Most districts do not.

 Budget.
 A mid-sized school district has an annual budget between $200 million and $1 billion.
-The school board determines how that money is allocated — which schools receive what resources, which programs are funded, which positions are created or eliminated.
+The school board determines how that money is allocated — which schools receive what resources, what programs are funded, or which positions are created or eliminated.
 Budgeting is not merely technical.
 It is political — it reveals the priorities of the people in charge.

 How Old Is Your Body, Really?